 Have an attorney (both of you)

 No law in Texas mandates that both you and your spouse have attorneys during the negotiation and drafting of a postnuptial agreement.
-However, as I mentioned a moment ago it is a good idea for both you and your spouse to be represented by separate attorneys.
-The reason is that while you are married, your interests may not be identical financially.
-Having your own attorney means that you will be given specific advice that you know is intended only to benefit you.
-Sharing an attorney creates a situation where neither you nor your spouse can be sure that your advice is intended solely to benefit you.
+However, as mentioned earlier, it’s a good idea for both you and your spouse to have separate attorneys.
+The reason is that while you are married, your financial interests may not be identical.
+Having your own attorney ensures you receive tailored advice solely for your benefit.
+Sharing an attorney creates uncertainty about whether the advice is solely in your best interest or your spouse’s.

 Have a judge declare the agreement as valid and enforceable

 Unlike with a child custody or divorce case, you do not have to go before a judge prior to the end of a postnuptial agreement negotiation.
 All you have to do is keep a hold of the document for your records.
-There is no requirement that the document be filed.
-There is no family court cause number attached to the document.
+There is no requirement for filing the document, and it does not have a family court cause number attached to it.

 Because of this, I would recommend that you file a motion with the family court in your county wherein you ask a judge to issue a ruling as to whether or not the agreement is valid and enforceable.
 This will let you know if you have to go back and change anything about the agreement for it to be declared enforceable.